Date: 29 December 2015. St. Pete boat

 cruising guides.
 His

-Cruising Guide to Florida's Big Bend
+Cruising Guide to Florida's Big Bend is quite popular

 among those planning a trip to the Gulf coast.
 Found on many Great Looper

-The Ohio River, Voyaging On Today's River -A Boating Guide
+The Ohio River, Voyaging On Today's River - A Boating Guide

 also by Rick.